|Q:||I have a refundable American Airlines ticket that I am not going to be able to use. How can I obtain a refund?|

 The following optional products and services will be eligible for a refund if you are unable to use them due to denied boarding (either voluntary or involuntary) caused by an oversold flight.
 If the product and/or service was provided on an alternate flight, no refund will be provided.

 Optional products and services potentially impacted by flight oversales include, but are not limited to: Preferred Seats, Group 1 Boarding, Checked Bag Charge, Same-Day Flight Change, Same-Day Standby and Baggage Charges (including excess baggage, pets, sports or hunting equipment, etc.)

-If your optional product or service purchase meets the above eligibility, you may submit a refund request at www.refunds.aa.com or you can mail your original documents to:
+If your optional product or service purchase meets the above eligibility, you may submit a refund request at www.refunds.aa.com or you can mail your original documents to the address provided on this link.

 When submitting a refund request please include: